Rhythm & Ribs BBQ Festival in Tifton

 Watermelon Days Festival (Cordele, June)

 Welcome to Cordele, the Watermelon Capital of the World!
 Are you ready for the watermelon horseshoe tournament?
 Seed-spitting competition?
 Watermelon-decorating contest?
-Any way you slice it, there is plenty of mouth-watering summer fun to go around.
+Any way you slice it, there is plenty of mouth-watering summer fun to go around at the Watermelon Days Festival each June.

 Plains Peanut Festival (Plains, September)